 Learning Chinese with a partner can be a wonderful and motivating experience, but it’s not a silver bullet.
 Consistent exposure and engagement are what teach you Chinese, and there are many ways to get that.

-A Chinese-speaking partner can make certain aspects of learning more enjoyable and accessible, but structured learning methods, self-study, and formal courses are also important.
+One of them is to have a Chinese-speaking partner, which can make certain aspects of learning more enjoyable and accessible, but structured learning methods, self-study, and formal courses are also important.

 And, as a final reminder, healthy relationships are not transactional; if you regard your partner as a teacher or dictionary, I don’t have high hopes for your relationship.